LimePay/docs/Getting-Started.md

 }
 ```

-The property `URL` sets the base url for all of the requests towards LimePay API.
+The property `URL` sets the base url for all of the requests towards LimePay API and the properties defined in `eventHandler` - `onSuccessfulSubmit` and `onFailedSubmit` are event handlers that are called once a payment has been submitted or fails respectively.

-The property `signingTxCallback` must be a function that is performing the signing of the transactions.
-It must return array of the **signed** transactions.
-More details of how we can implement the function can be found in [signing transactions](#signing-transactions) section.
-**Important**: The transactions are executed sequentially, meaning that the execution starts with the first transaction in the array and finishes with the last transaction in the array!

 5) Initialize the checkout:
 The provided sample below is the `require` and not the `lime-pay.min.js` option